solana-labs/solana/docs/src/proposals/comprehensive-compute-fees.md

 consumed by earlier instructions in the message.
 This will provide some additional tuning and composability challenges for developers.

+### Builtin program compute costs

+Builtin programs do not incur any compute cost at the moment and are therefore not accounted for even when a bpf program invokes a builtin program via cpi (except the direct overhead cost of the cpi call itself).
+Builtin programs should incur a program compute cost like any other program.
+The challenge is how to quantify that compute cost.
+One approach would be to measure the cost of each builtin program's instructions.

 ## Proposed steps to implement

 - Apply the compute budget cap across the entire transaction rather than